Tropykus/tropykus-js/README.md

 ## API

+### Get User Balance

 The Tropykus API was integrated in the product in order to easily fetch the data and perform calculations on a user balance.
-The main methor is `getUserBalance`
+The main method is `getUserBalance`

 In order to fetch to balance of a user simply call: